 For this reason Internet Marketing Geeks have chosen to rely on iubenda, a company built on both legal and technical expertise, that specializes in this sector.
 Together with iubenda, of which we are Certified Partners, we have developed a proposal to offer all our customers a simple and safe solution to their compliance needs.

 If you don’t want to read the wall of text below and just want to make sure you are protected, head over to iubenda and start down the path to compliance.
-You can sign up, with a special 10% discount, by following this link.

 Overview of the main legal requirements for websites owners